ucli-tools/tfgrid-k3s/README.md

 # K3s Cluster Deployment on ThreeFold Grid

-A complete solution for deploying a K3s Kubernetes cluster on ThreeFold Grid using Terraform/OpenTofu for infrastructure provisioning and Ansible for configuration management, with a dedicated management node.
+A complete solution for deploying a K3s Kubernetes cluster on ThreeFold Grid using Terraform/OpenTofu for infrastructure provisioning and Ansible for configuration management, with a dedicated management node equipped with K9s as a terminal user interface.

 ## Overview